How to Use a Bus System to Edit Multiple Dialogue Tracks in Fairlight

 Creating a new bus

-Now you can go back to Bus Outputs in your mixer and change your selection to Dialogue.
-From here, you simply need to apply any effects to this bus as you would an individual track, and you’ll be speeding up your editing by being able to skip the repetitive steps of applying effects one at a time.
+Now you can go back to Bus Outputs in your mixer and change your to Dialogue.
+From here, you simply need to apply any effects to this bus as you would an individual track, and you’ll be speeding up your editing by being able to skip the repetitive of applying effects one at a time.

 That’s It!